s0h311/signal-state-machine/docs/design-philosophy.md

 The transitions in `yugen` however follow strictly the concept of DFAs.

+> [!IMPORTANT]
-> **Important:** Moving forward, only "legal" transitions will be drawn in diagrams.
+> Moving forward, only "legal" transitions will be drawn in diagrams.
 Assume transitions that are not
 > drawn leading to an "error" state which also will not be drawn.

 ## Internals of a machine